Welcome to today's edition of the Rush 24-7 podcast.

 Hastert did not get that.

-Hastard got the G3.
+Hastert got the G3.

-Excuse me again, folks, I'm sorry.
+Excuse me again, folks.

-Um they could put her on the equivalent of a G4, which would go nine hours.
+They could put her on the equivalent of a G4, which would go nine hours.

-They could put her on a G five.
+They could put her on a G5.

-But they're not putting her on something that will not go California, New York non-stop or vice versa.
+But they're not putting her on something that will not go, California, New York, non-stop, or vice versa.

 Just trust me on this.

-Peter in Memphis, I'm glad you called your up first today.
+Peter in Memphis, I'm glad you called.

 Welcome to the EIB network.